 - All medical and laboratory services for up to 6 complete IVF cycles — from the start of medications through the first blood pregnancy test — are included.
 This includes assisted hatching of embryos and ICSI, if clinically needed.

 - If using an egg donor, the costs of monitoring, completed at SGF, and egg retrieval are also included.

 - Cryopreservation of viable embryos not transferred during any fresh Shared Risk cycle as well as the costs of FETs, until you have a baby or choose to withdraw from the program.

 Shared Risk costs do not cover consultations, diagnostic testing, outside services, medications, urologic male sperm retrieval procedure, or costs associated with complications or non-IVF care.

 What is ICSI?

-PGS is a state-of-the-art procedure used in conjunction with IVF to select embryos free of chromosomal abnormalities.
-Embryos found to be chromosomally abnormal can interfere with embryo implantation, result in pregnancy loss, or in the birth of a child with physical problems, a developmental delay, or a developmental disability.
-PGS improves the likelihood of a successful pregnancy and birth for two distinctly different groups of patients: couples with infertility related to recurrent miscarriage or previously unsuccessful IVF cycles and couples who are at risk for chromosomally abnormal embryos.
-Your physician may recommend PGS when there is a possibility, indicated by your medical history or advanced maternal age, that your embryos could be affected by a chromosomal abnormality.
+PGT-A improves the likelihood of a successful pregnancy and birth for two distinctly different groups of patients: couples with infertility related to recurrent miscarriage or previously unsuccessful IVF cycles and couples who are at risk for chromosomally abnormal embryos.
+Your physician may recommend PGT-A when there is a possibility, indicated by your medical history or advanced maternal age, that your embryos could be affected by a chromosomal abnormality.

 Shared Risk 100% Refund Program for Frozen Embryo Transfers (FETs)